 Even though 70 percent of the globe is covered in water, only 3 percent of that is freshwater—and about 99 percent of that non-saltwater is stuck in glaciers and snowfields.
 No continent is safe from a lack of clean drinking water.

 Cape Town, South Africa

 Cape Town found itself in crisis in 2018 as the city braced for “Day Zero,” when little rainfall and low dam levels leave the city with no water.
 However, restrictions on water usage proved effective, and the city was able to push Day Zero back to sometime in 2019 and loosen the restrictions.
-Unfortunately, though, the city is still not in the clear, and the city’s water supply will depend on the amount of rainfall it receives in 2019.
-Other challenges facing Cape Town include “a growing population, contamination of rivers, [and] leakage from rickety infrastructure (including wastewater treatment facilities in disrepair),” Quartz Africa reports.
+The city has since established a "rainless day fund" to manage the financial risk of future dry spells.
+Other challenges facing Cape Town include "a growing population, contamination of rivers, [and] leakage from rickety infrastructure (including wastewater treatment facilities in disrepair)," Quartz Africa reports.

 Mexico City, Mexico

 Mexico’s capital grew 100 times its geographic size and seven times its population between 1950 and 2010, wiping out the area’s lakes and taking a toll on its underground aquifers.
 About 40 percent of Mexico City’s water supply is shipped in from far away, and much of the water that can be piped in is lost to leaks and thefts.
 About one in five residents don’t have access to water every day; some get running water once a week, and others once a month or so.
 The rest need their water delivered on trucks.
 No matter where you live, you should make sure you know these 17 things about tap water safety.